dohack/Bash-Scripting-Experiments/README.md

 ## Getting Started

-Explore the scripts, experiment with them in your environment, and feel free to adapt them to your needs.
-Contributions are welcome!
+Explore the scripts, experiment with them in your environment, and feel free to adapt them to your needs.Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.

 ## RoadMap for Bash Scripting

 This is a basic roadmap for learning Bash scripting.
 This outline covers fundamental concepts and gradually progresses to more advanced topics:

 ### Bash Scripting Basic Tutorial Content List